50 images Created 13 Mar 2014

 ZOMBIES, NUNS, AND COWBOYS

-Zombies, Nuns and Cowboys is an ongoing annual project documenting Halloween in my North Carolina.
-Each year I explore Halloween traditions like the Chapel Hiill street party where tens of thousands parade up and down Franklin St in their elaborate alter egos.
-I also visit revitalzied historic mill towns like Carrboro, where both classic trick or treating and bars packed with pop culture referencing hipsters can be found.
-In the former big tobacco town of Durham the especially ghoulish gather to parade as the undead in the annual Durham Zombie Lurch.
-At the annual Death Faire in Pittsboro there is a shrine to the dead, tarot card reader, and coffin selfie station.
-In old-timey Bynum folksy southerners of all ages carve intricate jack o'lanterns and line the old graffiti covered river bridge with them.
-Late at night after everyone is gone, I watch them burn into the night above the Haw's dark muddy waters.
+Zombies, Nuns and Cowboys is an ongoing annual project documenting Halloween in my home state of North Carolina.
+Each year I explore Halloween traditions like the Chapel Hill street party where tens of thousands parade up and down Franklin St. in their elaborate alter egos.
+I also visit revitalized historic mill towns like Carrboro, where both classic trick or treating and bars packed with pop culture referencing hipsters can be found.
+In the former big tobacco town of Durham, I watch the ghoulish gather to parade as the undead in the annual Durham Zombie Lurch.
+At the annual Death Faire in Pittsboro there is a shrine to the dead, a tarot card reader, and a coffin selfie station.
+In old-timey Bynum, folksy southerners of all ages carve intricate jack o'lanterns and line the old graffiti covered river bridge with them.
+Then late at night, after everyone but me is gone, I photograph the pumpkins sitting alone, and burning into the night above the Haw River's dark muddy waters.